 Welcome to the third and final article in our series on advanced block patterns in WordPress.
 Throughout this series, we uncovered the nuances of pattern development and how you can take your theme or client project to the next level.

-In part one, we discussed ways you could improve user workflow with contextual patterns.
+In part one, we discussed ways to improve user workflow with contextual patterns.
 We then learned how to help users build pages quickly and consistently with page creation patterns in part two.
-In this article, we will dive into the Site Editor and use “semantic” patterns to provide different layout options for header and footer template parts.
+This article will dive into the Site Editor and use “semantic” patterns to provide layout options for header and footer template parts.
 Let’s dive in.

 Feel free to watch the video version of this article or continue reading.

-Designed explicitly for block themes, semantic patterns are standard block patterns that are also assigned to the Template Part block.
-This block type serves as a container and is used to display headers, footers, and other content areas used repeatedly throughout a website.
+Semantic patterns are standard block patterns that are designed explicitly for block themes and are also assigned to the Template Part block.
+This block type serves as a container and displays headers, footers, and other content areas used repeatedly throughout a website.

 When a pattern is designated as semantic, it will appear as an option to choose from when creating template parts.
 The example below shows the selection modal when creating a footer template part.
 Don’t need a pattern?
 You can always choose “Start blank” to build a template part from scratch.